adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/telephoneinput/v1/telephoneinput/README.md

 ### Note
 By placing the class names `cmp-adaptiveform-telephoneinput__label` and `cmp-adaptiveform-telephoneinput__questionmark` within the `cmp-adaptiveform-telephoneinput__label-container` class, you create a logical grouping of the label and question mark elements.
 This approach simplifies the process of maintaining a consistent styling for both elements.

+The following attributes must be added for the initialization of the telephone input component in the form view:
+1. `data-cmp-is="adaptiveFormTelephoneInput"`
+2. `data-cmp-adaptiveformcontainer-path="${formstructparser.formContainerPath}"`
+3. `data-cmp-visible` having a boolean value to indicate whether the field is currently visible or not
+4. `data-cmp-enabled` having a boolean value to indicate whether the field is currently enabled or not

+The following are optional attributes that can to the component in the form view:
+1. `data-cmp-valid` having a boolean value to indicate whether the field is currently valid or not
+2. `data-cmp-required` having a boolean value to indicate whether the field is currently required or not
+3. `data-cmp-readonly` having a boolean value to indicate whether the field is currently readonly or not
+4. `data-cmp-active` having a boolean value to indicate whether the field is currently active or not